SeattleTestbed/docs/Operating/Clearinghouse/Design.md

   * Vessel
     * purpose:
-      * A vessel record represents a VM that !SeattleGeni has setup on a node.
-Note that this is '''not''' tied to an individual donation of resources from that node.
+      * A vessel record represents a VM that SeattleGeni has setup on a node.
+Note that this is **not** tied to an individual donation of resources from that node.
     * fields:
       * node (foreign key to the nodes table)
       * name